IanReid/ABFGP/abfgp-2.f/README.txt

 ABFGP           Alignment Based Fungal Gene Prediction

 ABGP            Alignment Based Gene Prediction;
-                Subtle modified versions of AB(F)GP were successfully tested by the developer on non-fungal systems too.
-Modules in the code that generic for alignment-based gene prediction, and are not tailored to fungi, are named accordingly.
+                Subtly modified versions of AB(F)GP were successfully tested by the developer on non-fungal systems too.
+Modules in the code that are generic for alignment-based gene prediction, and not tailored to fungi, are named accordingly.

 AbgpGeneLocus   AbgpGeneLocusDirectory (just a shortening)